 As MRC considers measurement of Outcomes and actions attributed to a user as "audience measurement", Sophisticated Invalid Traffic (SIVT) filtration is required.
-Like Viewability, Attribution measures that do not incorporate SIVT filtration may still be reported in addition to fully compliant metrics with proper labeling, segregated reporting and clear disclaimer (these would not be considered fully compliant but can be audited and accredited as long as fully compliant corresponding metrics are also reported and audited).
+Like Viewability, Outcomes measures that do not incorporate SIVT filtration may still be reported in addition to fully compliant metrics with proper labeling, segregated reporting and clear disclaimer (these would not be considered fully compliant but can be audited and accredited as long as fully compliant corresponding metrics are also reported and audited where measured and available).

 While large scale automated IVT within actively tracked legacy media consumption may not be materially present, self-directed human IVT related to media-affiliated or compromised respondents is a risk that shall be monitored and mitigated with ongoing controls.
-Further, linear delivery devices including STBs, connected TVs and OTT devices may be subject to manipulation via automated control either for the purpose of generating invalid linear activity or other invalid digital activity.
+Further, television delivery devices including servers, STBs, connected TVs and OTT devices may be subject to manipulation via automated or manual control either for the purpose of generating invalid television activity or other invalid digital activity.
 Finally, raw tuning records collected and provided by third party content providers shall be subject to quality control inclusive of analysis and filtration for invalid activity as in these situations there may be a direct incentive to falsify and inflate traffic.